Christopher Memminger

-Christopher Gustavus Memminger (Christoph Gustav Memminger; January 9, 1803 – March 7, 1888) was a German-born American politician and a secessionist who participated in the formation of the Confederate States government.
+Christopher Gustavus Memminger (Christoph Gustav Memminger; January 9, 1803 – March 7, 1888) was an American politician and a secessionist who participated in the formation of the Confederate States government.
 He was the principal author of the Provisional Constitution (1861), as well as the founder of the Confederate financial system.
 As the first Confederate States Secretary of the Treasury, Memminger was the principal author of the economic policies of Jefferson Davis's administration.

 Early life and career

 Christopher Gustavus Memminger was born on January 9, 1803, in Vaihingen, Wuerttemberg (present-day Stuttgart-Vaihingen, Germany).
 His father, Gottfried Memminger, was a military officer who died a month after his son's birth.
 His mother, Eberhardina (née Kohler) Memminger, immigrated to Charleston, South Carolina, but died of yellow fever in 1807.
 Christopher was placed in an orphanage.
 His fortunes changed when, at the age of eleven, he was taken under the care of Thomas Bennett, a prominent lawyer and future Governor.
 He entered South Carolina College at the age of 12 and graduated second in his class at 16.
 Memminger passed the bar in 1825 and became a successful lawyer.
 He married Mary Withers Wilkinson in 1832.

 He was a leader of the opponents during the Nullification Crisis.
 He published The Book of Nullification (1832–33), which satirized the advocates of the doctrine in biblical style.
 He entered state politics and served in the South Carolina state legislature from 1836 to 1852 and 1854 to 1860, where for nearly twenty years he was the head of the finance committee.
 Memminger was a staunch advocate of education and helped give Charleston one of the most comprehensive public school systems in the country.
 In 1859, after John Brown's raid, he was commissioned by South Carolina to consult with other delegates in Virginia as to the best method of warding off attacks of abolitionists.